mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 ### ![](../static/img/Gameplay.webp) Gameplay Overhauls:
 - Tons of Quality of Life tweaks.
 - A ton of rebalancing from [JSawyer Ultimate Edition](https://www.nexusmods.com/newvegas/mods/61592).
 Tweaking character progression, health, damage, carry weight, loot scarcity, and item values.
-- Player character's level is capped at 35 and levelling is around 50% slower.
+- Player character's level is capped at 35 and levelling speed is around 50% slower.
 - Perks and traits have been completely overhauled.
 See [PerkOut](https://www.nexusmods.com/newvegas/mods/80309?tab=description).
 - You can now sprint, with custom animations and sounds.
-You can run faster with higher Agility, and for longer with higher Endurance.
+Higher Endurance allows you to sprint for longer before getting tired.
+- Your Agility scales your movement speed, including walking, running, and sprinting.
+Every point above 5 AGL increases your speed by 4%, and every point below that decreases it by the same amount.
 - Weapons now have recoil, increasing or decreasing based on your character's stats.
 - Automatic weapons now have selective fire modes for accuracy improvements (Auto, Single, and Burst).
 - There's a new BOTW-inspired system for quickly selecting weapons, throwables, and aid items.